tarwn/lessthandot-hugo/blogs/content/posts/2011-10-28-my-favorite-powershell-script-reading.md

 Get-ChildItem –Path will look for all the objects in the current directory, which is the $path variable.

--Filter will narrow those results down to only the files with “log” in the name.
+-Filter will narrow those results down to only the files with "log" in the name.

 That output is sent to the Sort-Object –Descending LastWriteTime command, which is sorting the files, in descending order, by the last write date.
 I only want to view the latest file.